dipakmeher/CoreKG-HumanSmuggling/README.md

   --model <model_name_in_ollama>
 ```

+All the required prompts are present in the core-kg/prompts/ folder.

 ### 2. Run KG Construction and Baseline (GraphRAG)

 The primary file for running the KG construction module and the baseline is `index.py`.
 Use the command below: